-Michelle Renee Forbes Guajardo (born January 8, 1965) is an American actor who first made an impression in the recurring role of Ro Laren in Star Trek: The Next Generation, an important milestone in the moral greying of Star Trek as the first recurring sympathetic character whose first loyalty was not to Starfleet.
+Michelle Renee Forbes Guajardo (born January 8, 1965 in Austin, Texas) is an American actor who first made an impression in the recurring role of Ro Laren in Star Trek: The Next Generation, an important milestone in the moral greying of Star Trek as the first recurring sympathetic character whose first loyalty was not to Starfleet.
 She is also remembered by Trek fans for turning down offers to play the role as a regular in both Star Trek: Deep Space Nine and Star Trek: Voyager, in both cases leading to the creation of an Expy.note

 These decisions were because of her hopes for a film career, which after leading roles in Kalifornia and Swimming with Sharks failed to take off.
 She subsequently became one of those actors who will eventually turn up in just about any American SF or fantasy TV show if it runs long enough, generally playing tough, competent, powerful women, but all over the moral scale.

 - 1994 Swimming with Sharks as Dawn Lockard

 - 1991-1994 Star Trek: The Next Generation as Ro Laren

 - 1996 The Outer Limits (1995) episode "A Stitch in Time" as Detective Jamie Pratt

 - 1996-1998 Homicide: Life on the Street as Dr. Julianna Cox

 - 1998 Brimstone as Assistant D.A.
 Julia Trent

 - 2002-2003 24 as Lynne Kresge

 - 2005-2006 Battlestar Galactica (2003) as Admiral Helena Cain